 The development - environment nexus has been one of tension in Lao PDR, where unregulated development agendas have damaged previously well-functioning ecosystems.
 The state of the forests is a concern.
-Although there are different statistics for the area of forest, based on varying conditions of forest cover, it is clear that forest cover has declined gradually in recent years, but it declined sharply in previous

-See outcome 2 of The 8th Five Year National Socio-economic Plan.
-Online at http://www.la.one.un.org/images/publications/8th NSEDP 2016-2020.pdf decades.
-One figure given is from 70% to 43% of the country over the last 50 years.
+Although there are different statistics for the area of forest, based on varying conditions of forest cover, it is clear that forest cover has declined gradually in recent years, but it declined sharply in previous decades.
+One figure given is from 70% to 43% of the country over the last 50 years34.
 There has also been a deterioration in the quality of forests, with dense forests declining from 29% in 1992 to 8.2% in 2002 and a corresponding increase in open forests from 16% to 24.5%.
-Forest loss in Lao PDR has numerous drivers, many of which are related to development activities including agricultural expansion, small-scale cutting for fuel and construction materials, forestry plantations, mining, hydropower and infrastructure and urban development.
-Lao PDR is being supported by external organisations to improve its forests through REDD+.
+Forest loss in Lao PDR has numerous drivers, many of which are related